 - Interpersonal: Work with integrity.
 Ability to maintain confidentiality.
 Understand and comply with professional ethics and standards of practice.
-Contribute to building positive team spirit and put the success of the team above own interests.
+Contribute to building positive team spirit and put success of team above own interests.
 Recognize accomplishments of other team members.
 Seek increased responsibilities.
 Look for and takes advantage of opportunities.
 Ask for and offers help when needed.

 - Work: Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited direction may exist.
 Strive to continuously build knowledge and skills.
 Display original thinking and creativity.
 Include appropriate people in decision-making process.
 Adapt to changes, delays, or unexpected events in the work environment.
 Ability to keep accurate and complete work records.
-Support cost-saving measures.
+Support cost saving measures.
 Set and achieve challenging goals.
 Ability to provide support to volunteers.

 - Time Management: Prioritize and plan work activities.
 Use time efficiently.
-Arrive punctually each workday; complete assigned tasks within the required time frame.
+Arrive punctually each workday; complete assigned tasks within required time frame.